-Dr. Massery received her BS in Physical Therapy from Northwestern University in 1977, her DPT from the University of the Pacific in 2004, and her DSc from Rocky Mountain University in 2011.
-Her publications and interest focuses on linking motor behaviors to breathing and/or postural mechanics in both pediatric and adult patient populations.
-Dr. Massery has been invited to give over 700 professional presentations in 48 US states, 9 Canadian provinces, and 10 countries worldwide.
+Mary Massery, PT, DPT, DScMary Massery’s publications and interests focus on linking motor behaviors to breathing and/or postural mechanics in both pediatric and adult patient populations.
+Dr. Massery has been invited to give over 1,000 professional presentations in all 50 US states and 18 countries worldwide.

 Mary’s courses are typically booked 12 – 24 months in advance, and include both weekend and weekday options.
 All of Mary’s courses include pediatrics, as her practice is 80% pediatric, but each course host has the option of broadening the course to include adults.

 Mary Massery’s physical therapy lab courses are 3 to 4 days long and include her introductory breathing & postural control course: “If You Can’t Breathe, You Can’t Function,” and the follow-up course: “Advanced Pulmonary Course.”
 Mary’s newest course is entitled “I Survived, Now What?”, and focuses on the musculoskeletal consequences of surviving complex pediatric problems.

 Mary also presents a course on “Proprioceptive Neuromuscular Facilitation (PNF): Improving Trunk Function Through Distal and Proximal Input.”

 Mary Massery has developed all of the courses that she teaches.
 She has 2 certified faculty for her core course: “IF YOU CAN’T BREATHE, YOU CAN’T FUNCTION” and another ready to be certified in 2019.
 Nechama Karman will be certified to teach a second course in 2019: “I Survived, Now What?” (musculoskeletal course).